friendly/6135/quiz/data-journalism.md

+---
-# Data Journalism Quiz 💬
+title: "Data Journalism Quiz 💬"
+output: html_document
+---

 These non-graded questions are designed to test your understanding of the materials presented in the [Data Journalism lecture](https://friendly.github.io/6135/lectures/DataJournalism.pdf).
 Thy cover a broad range of topics from the presentation, including: